April 21, 2018

 What’s ready to eat

 Brassicaceae members Garlic Mustard and Honesty from the list above are invasive and edible.
 Native favorite foods Ramps (Allium tricoccum) are up and Morels (Morchella spp.) are out.
-Ramps in particular often lead me to think about ethical foraging. i just came across a great article that addresses this concern.
+Ramps in particular often lead me to think about ethical foraging. i recently came across a great article that addresses this concern.
 It is important to realize both Ramps and Morels have potentially poisonous lookalikes.

 Botany in a Day Pages 4-13